Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 Price: ~$170 | Works with: Alexa, Google Home

-The T9 supports up to 20 remote sensors (sold separately), making it the best choice for large homes with significant temperature variation between rooms.
-The Honeywell app is intuitive, and the flexible scheduling is excellent for households with predictable routines.
+The T9 can support up to 20 remote sensors (you buy these separately), which truly makes it the top pick for large homes where temperatures can really swing between different rooms.
+I find the Honeywell app intuitive, and the flexible scheduling is excellent, especially for households with predictable routines.

 4. Amazon Smart Thermostat — Best Budget